bounswe/bounswe2023group5/reports/lab_report_7.md

 - We couldn't find the time and implement automated CI/CD of the frontend
 - Adding images to posts haasn't been implemented yet.
 - We couldn't complete the application to a private group feature on the backend side.
 We will be implementing it next week.
+- We couldn't complete moderation functionalities for group in frontend.

 ## Your plans for the next week